 Find high-quality, scholarly articles about academic subjects.
 This site contains full text articles for more than 2,100 journals and over 1,700 peer-reviewed, full-text journals.

 Alphabetical List of Resources

 Are you using the Accelerated Reader program at your school?
 This web site provides the book level of over 100,000 books.
 Just type in the title of a book, topic, or author that you want to read, click go, and you will see the book level (BL) and the points (AR pts) for the book.
-If you want to look at a list of books to read, go to the advanced search and choose an Interest Level and an ATOS Book Level range.

 Resources on all aspects of domestic and intercountry adoption, including adoption from foster care.
 Includes information for prospective and adoptive parents; information about searching for birth relatives; and resources for adoption professionals.